fedspendingtransparency/usaspending-api/README.md

 **Other Unix-based OS Users**
   - Familiarity with the operating system's package manager, e.g. `apt-get`, `dkpg`.

-## Note:
+## Note

 *This guide will use the following as assumptions as defaults:*
 1. `homebrew` is the default system package manager; if using another Unix-based OS, simply replace `homebrew` with your preferred package manager.
 2. `bash` is the default shell; if using a different shell, replace the `bash` references with your preferred shell's equivalent, e.g. `zsh`, `~/.zshrc`

 # Development Setup

 **Automatic:**
 Use your system's package manager, create the database.
 ```
 $ brew install postgresql
 $ initdb /usr/local/var/postgres -U postgres -E utf8